cjlee112/phenoseq/doc/reference/analyze.rst

    ``(gcTotal, atTotal)`` specifically for each gene.
 If None, the values are calculated automatically from the *annodb* passed to the constructor.

+   *useBonferroni*: if True, all p-values are multiplied by the total number of genes being tested (i.e. the number of genes in which SNPs were reported).
+Otherwise, no such correction is performed.